Preparing for Success Program on campus @ Lismore, Gold Coast, Coffs Harbour

 Start your journey to Southern Cross University today with our programs for domestic students.
 Dive into our Preparation for Success Program (PSP) to develop your study skills, or make the transition to university easier with our Transition to Uni program.
 Talk to our team about making sure you’re on the right path … and get ready to take on the world.

-Students who complete PSP get direct entry into our Bachelor programs, whether they have completed Year 12 or not.
+Students who complete Transition to Uni or PSP get direct entry into our Bachelor programs.

-PSP is a fee free program (for domestic students only).
+Transition to Uni and PSP are fee free programs (for domestic students only).

-PSP academics know how to develop your academic skills so you are ready to succeed in a degree– regardless of your background or schooling experience.
+SCU College develops your academic skills so you can succeed at university – regardless of your background or schooling experience.